saurabhp75/saurabhp75.github.io/_notes/jekyll.md

 {% raw  %} {{ page.title }} {% endraw %}

 ## Tags
-Tags create logic & control flow for templates, and are denoted by curly braces and percent signs.
+Tags create logic & control flow for templates, and are denoted by curly braces and percent signs. for eg.
 {% raw  %} {% if page.show_sidebar %}  {% endif %} {% endraw %}

 ## Filters